skullmug/puppdf/README.md

 # puppdf

-Convert HTML files to PDF using Puppeteer.
-Useful when other tools fail to render CSS accurately.
+Made this to convert HTML files to PDF documents.
+Other local and web-hosted failed at accurate conversion and produced odd-looking files.

 ## Install